 24. The Death Star sequence has the Mighty Microscope from Adventure Thru Inner Space on the left side of the tunnel as you exit the space station.

-25. The FastPass distribution machines are modeled after the Power Droids from the Star Wars movies.
+25. The FastPass distribution machines have been modeled after the Power Droids from the Star Wars movies.

 There were 11 random segments of the film.
 It starts with two opening segments, four primary destination segments, and four hologram message segments followed by four ending destination segments.
 With the variable possibilities, it makes for 96 different possibilities of combinations.
 After Disney started making Star Wars films they would insert clips and characters from the new movies, like Finn.
 It throws off the timeline of the attraction, but that is what people like.